NennoMP/delivery-fee-calculator/README.md

 [![codecov](https://codecov.io/gh/NennoMP/delivery-fee-calculator/branch/main/graph/badge.svg?token=STRMRZLL8T)](https://codecov.io/gh/NennoMP/delivery-fee-calculator)

-## Instructions
+## Overview
-In order to create OpenAPI specification for the API endpoints, Swagger and Connexion were used.
-The Swagger interface, which allows to analyze and test the endpoints simply from a web-browser, can be accessed with **/ui**.
-The application should be running on **localhost (127.0.0.1:5000)**.
+In order to create OpenAPI documentation for the API endpoints, Swagger and Connexion framework were used.
+The Swagger interface, which allows to analyze and test the endpoints simply from the web-browser, can be accessed with **/ui**.
+The application should be running on **localhost:5000 (127.0.0.1:5000)**.

 You can decide to test/run the application with or without Docker, below you can find the steps for both approaches.